Huegoxaga/notes/finance/README.md

    - Purposes of the participants in using the financial system are:
      - Save
        - Individuals typically save for retirement and expect a return that compensates them for risk and the use of their money
-       - Firm save a portion of their sales to fund future expenditures, instruments used for saving include stocks, bonds, certificates of deposit or real assets such as real estate
+       - Firm save a portion of their sales to fund future expenditures。 Instruments used for saving include stocks, bonds, certificates of deposit or real assets such as real estate
      - Borrow
        - Individuals often borrow in order to buy a house, fund a college education or for other purposes
        - Governments may borrow by issuing debt to fund their expenditures